 7.RP.A.2 Recognize and re present proportional relationships between quantities.
-7.RP.A.2a Decide whether testing for equivalent ratio observing whether the grap two quantities are in a proportional relationship (e.g., by os in a table or graphing on a coordinate plane and h is a straight line through the origin).
-Content Standards 7.RP.A.2b Identify the co equations, diagrams, and ve 7.RP.A.2c Represent propo- cost t is proportional to the relationship between the to pn. nstant of proportionality (unit rate) in tables, graphs, erbal descriptions of proportional relationships. ortional relationships by equations.
-For example, if total number n of items purchased at a constant price p, the stal cost and the number of items can be expressed as t = 7.RP.A.2d Explain what a means in terms of the situa where r is the unit rate. point $(x, y)$ on the graph of a proportional relationship tion, with special attention to the points (0, 0) and $(1, r)$ Explanations Graphing proportional relat that the graph is a line thr equal to the slope of the lin ionships represented in a table helps students recognize ough the origin (0,0) with a constant of proportionality e.
-Content Limits Rational numbers Ratios can be expressed as fractions, with ":", or with words Units can be the same or different across the two quantities Items should not require creating a graph of a proportional relationship (this is 8 EF 5) only interpreting given graphs Context Context is allowed.
-Sample Tas k Demands Common Item Formats Students will be required to relationship within a re- graph, table, etc). (a) Students will be required to reportional relationship to recognize a proportional epresentation (description, o identify the unit rate in a proportional relationship, given a description, graph with (1, r) plotted, equation, or table of equivalent ratios. (b) Students will be required to identify equivalent proportional relationship across representations. (c or d) Equation response Multiple Choice Response Multi-Select Response Simulator Response Students will be required to solve real-world problems involving a proportional relationship, given an equation or graph. (c or d) Students will be required to create an equation to represent a proportional relationship; in some cases, also apply the equation to the situation. (c) Students will be required to explain the points (0,0) and (1,r) and their significance in a graph of a proportional relationship, where r is the unit rate. (d)
+Content Standards 7.RP.A.2a Decide whether two quantities are in a proportional relationship (e.g., by testing for equivalent ratios in a table or graphing on a coordinate plane and observing whether the graph is a straight line through the origin). equations, diagrams, and ve 7.RP.A.2c Represent proper cost t is proportional to the enstant of proportionality (unit rate) in tables, graphs, erbal descriptions of proportional relationships.
+Portional relationships by equations.
+For example, if total e number n of items purchased at a constant price p, the otal cost and the number of items can be expressed as t = point (x, y) on the graph of a proportional relationship ition, with special attention to the points (0, 0) and (1, r) Explanations Graphing proportional relationships represented in a table helps students recognize that the graph is a line through the origin (0,0) with a constant of proportionality equal to the slope of the line.
+Content Limits Rational numbers Ratios can be expressed as fractions, with ":", or with words Units can be the same or different across the two quantities Items should not require creating a graph of a proportional relationship (this is 8.EE.5), only interpreting given graphs Context Context is allowed.
+Sample Task Demands Common Item Formats relationship within a re graph, table, etc). (a) Students will be required t proportional relationship, to recognize a proportional epresentation (description, to identify the unit rate in a given a description, graph with (1, r) plotted, equation, or table of equivalent ratios. (b) Students will be required to identify equivalent proportional relationship across representations. (c or d) Equation response Multiple Choice Response Multi-Select Response Students will be required to solve real-world problems involving a proportional relationship, given an equation or graph. (c or d) Students will be required to create an equation to Simulator Response represent a proportional relationship; in some cases, also apply the equation to the situation. (c) Students will be required to explain the points (0,0) and (1,r) and their significance in a graph of a proportional relationship, where r is the unit rate. (d)